 The board of directors is responsible for the ultimate management and representation of the company.
 Its core duty is to determine the corporate strategy and allocate corporate resources (strategic governance).
-In general, the board is authorised to decide on all matters that are not reserved to the shareholders' meeting or the auditors by law or by the articles of association, or delegated by the board to the executive management based on organisational regulations.
+In general, the board is authorised to decide on all matters that are not reserved to the shareholder meeting or the auditors (by law or by the articles of association), or delegated to the executive management based on organisational regulations.

-Statutory law enumerates certain fundamental matters specifically reserved for the board for decision (see 3.2 Decisions Made by Governing Bodies).
+Statutory law enumerates certain fundamental matters specifically reserved for the board for decision (see 3.2 Decisions Made by Particular Bodies).